moneycle/moneycle.github.io/_posts/2018-08-08-journey-to-financial-independence.markdown

 the whole financial journey in retrospect.

-As such, in this article I propose what I think is a lifelong investment strategy that is better geared towards achieving and maintaining financial independence (FI).
+As such, in this article I propose what I think is a lifelong investment strategy that is better geared towards achieving and maintaining FI.
 The graph below illustrates this strategy using a hypothetical timeline from an investor's beginning all the way through FI.